Seahawks take offensive lineman Justin Senior with pick No. 210 of NFL Draft

 The Seahawks used their ninth pick of the 2017 NFL Draft to take their second offensive lineman — tackle Justin Senior of Mississippi State.

-Senior started the last three seasons at right tackle for Mississippi State and would figure to contend for a spot at tackle with the Seahawks.
-Seattle selected Ethan Pocic of LSU in the second round, a player who projects as a guard and/or a tackle.
+Senior started the last three seasons at right tackle for Mississippi State but he said in a conference call with Seattle media shortly after his selection that the Seahawks told him they will start him out at left tackle.
+Seattle earlier selected Ethan Pocic of LSU in the second round, a player who projects as a guard and/or a tackle.

 Senior, who grew up in Montreal, is almost 6-5 and 331 pounds and is considered one of the top prospects for the CFL, as well.